navigating-the-darkweb/navigating-the-darkweb/docs/chapter5_zeronet.rst

 ZeroHello
 =========
-When you start ZeroNet, it will open “ZeroHello”, the homepage and site manager for ZeroNet.
+When you start ZeroNet, it will open **ZeroHello**, the homepage and site manager for ZeroNet.

 .. figure:: images/image151.png
 	:width: 800